Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

 \subsection{Adversary in the Loop}

-We acknowledge that \attack is far away from being perfect. \autoref{figure:adversary_in_the_loop} shows some failed cases of \attack.
+We acknowledge that \attack is not perfect. \autoref{figure:adversary_in_the_loop} shows some failed cases of \attack.
 We find that the main reason for these failed cases to happen is that \attack cannot accurately capture the key subjects from the target images, such as celebrities and animals.
-However, the adversary can easily improve this by manually modifying the stolen prompt with their knowledge, e.g., replacing ``woman'' with ``counselor deanna troi,''\footnote{\url{https://en.wikipedia.org/wiki/Deanna_Troi}.} or modifying the misidentified ``owl'' to ``wolf.''
+However, the adversary can easily improve this by manually modifying the stolen prompt with their knowledge, e.g., replacing ``a young man'' with ``jughead jones,'' or modifying the misidentified ``maltese terrier dog'' to ``havanese dog''.
 Examples in \autoref{figure:adversary_in_the_loop} show the effects of involving the adversary in the loop.
 As we can see, the attack results improve significantly.
-Besides involving an adversary in the loop, more advanced machine learning models can be used to solve the issue as well, like adding a subject detector in the image captioning model.
+Besides involving an adversary in the loop, more advanced machine learning models can be used to solve the issue as well, like adding a subject detector when generating subjects.
 We leave this as future work.